Richard Zedník: Playing career

 After spending six seasons with the Capitals, Zedník was traded during the 2000–01 season, along with Jan Bulis and a first-round draft pick (used to select Alexander Perezhogin), to the Montreal Canadiens in exchange for Trevor Linden, Dainius Zubrus and a second-round draft pick (later traded to the Tampa Bay Lightning) on March 13, 2001.

 On April 26, 2002, during a playoff game in Montreal against the Boston Bruins, Zedník was elbowed in the face by Bruins defenceman Kyle McLaren.
 Zedník suffered a fractured cheekbone, broken nose and a concussion.
 Despite the Canadiens losing the game 5–2 and Zedník for the remainder of the playoffs, they would win the series 4–2.

 After playing the next three years in Montreal, Zedník was traded back to the Capitals on July 12, 2006, in exchange for a third-round draft pick.
 Zedník's second stint back with the Capitals was short as he was dealt at the trade deadline to the New York Islanders for a second-round draft pick on February 26, 2007.

 At the conclusion of the 2006–07 season, Zedník, a free agent, signed a two-year contract with the Florida Panthers on July 1, 2007.

 On April 30, 2009, Zedník was announced as a Masterton Trophy finalist for the 2008–09 season.
-His nomination coincided with an official announcement that Zedník signed to play for Lokomotiv Yaroslavl in the Kontinental Hockey League (KHL) for the 2009–10 season.
-Zedník's contract with Lokomotiv Yaroslaval was terminated "by mutual agreement" in the summer of 2010.
+His nomination coincided with an official announcement that Zedník signed a two-year contract to play for Lokomotiv Yaroslavl in the Kontinental Hockey League (KHL) from the 2009–10 season.
+Following his first season at the club, where he scored 9 goals and recorded 17 assists across 54 games, the club terminated his contract in July 2010.